-As shown in figure one, there are three classes of descriptor extensions for protection purposes: mode control, protected subsystem entry control, and control on which protected subsystems may use the descriptor at all.
+As shown in figure two, there are three classes of descriptor extensions for protection purposes: mode control, protected subsystem entry control, and control on which protected subsystems may use the descriptor at all.
 Every reference of the processor to the segment described by this descriptor is thus checked for validity.

-The virtual address space of a Multics process is implemented with an array of descriptors, called a descriptor segment, as in figure two.
-Every reference LO the virtual memory specifies both a segment number (which is interpreted as an index into the descriptor segment) and a word number within the segment.
+The virtual address space of a Multics process is implemented with an array of descriptors, called a descriptor segment, as in figure three.
+Every reference to the virtual memory specifies both a segment number (which is interpreted as an index into the descriptor segment) and a word number within the segment.

-Figure two also helps illustrate why the protection information is associated with the addressing descriptor rather than with the data itself\.
-Each computation is carried out in its own address space, so each computation has its own private descriptor segment.
+Figure three also helps illustrate why the protection information is associated with the addressing descriptor rather than with the data itself.\ Each computation is carried out in its own address space, so each computation has its own private descriptor segment.
 Using this mechanism, a single physical segment may appear in different address spaces with different access privileges for different users, even though they are referring to the same physical data.
-Since in a multiprocessor system such as Multics two such processes may be executing simultaneously, a single protection specification associated with the data is not basic descriptor extension for protection
+Since in a multiprocessor system such as Multics two such processes may be executing simultaneously, a single protection specification associated with the data is not sufficient.
+Having the protection specification associated with the descriptor allows for such controlled sharing to be handled easily.